7aritri/email-automation/README.md

 * Python libraries/tools (real-world I/O, network calls)
 * Interview discussions around email protocols, scheduling logic, and design decisions
 * Showcasing initiative: “I built an end-to-end tool for a common business need”

-## 🤝 Contributing

-Contributions are welcome!
-Please open an issue or submit a pull-request for improvements, bug fixes, or new features.